Dasharo/docs/docs/kb/fwupd.md

     $ fwupdmgr get-results
     ```

-    You will be prompted to select a device, for Dasharo firmware updates, select
+    You will be prompted to select a device.
+For Dasharo firmware updates, select
     `System Firmware` or `UEFI Device Firmware`.

     <details><summary>Example of `fwupdmgr get-results` output after a successful update</summary>